dvackermandev/demo-nysds-custom-input-labels/README.md

 - We have established that using html labels outside the nys element causes issues so we must use the provided label prop currently.
 - Using the provided label prop here only causes a minor design change.
 - nysds input events can be handled with a useEventListener() function located in /src/utilities.ts
-- Error handling can be managed using the nysds showError and errorMessage input props.

 ## Possible bugs
 - For nys-datepicker it seems that selecting the first day of the month doesn't emit an event.